-Rolling plains of unique wetland landscape, in an area long managed by the local farming community - the Humberhead Levels are a rich breeding ground for UK wildlife.
-Twelve organisations have now come together and are working with united vision, coordinating the environmental work necessary to keep the Humberhead Levels special
+Rolling plains of unique wetland landscape, in an area long managed by the local farming community - the Humberhead Levels are a rich breeding ground for wildlife.
+Twelve organisations have now come together and are working with a united vision, coordinating the environmental work necessary to keep the Humberhead Levels special.

 The Humberhead Levels Partnership

-The Humberhead Levels Partnership is a cooperative effort aiming to create an internationally renowned, unique network of wetlands in a predominantly agricultural landscape, whilst supporting thriving communities and wildlife.
+The Humberhead Levels Partnership is helping to create an internationally renowned, unique network of wetlands in a predominantly agricultural landscape, whilst supporting thriving communities and wildlife.
 One of its key aims is to work with local businesses, landowners, communities and other organisations to achieve sustainable land management practices.

 What is the Humberhead Levels?

 - A huge flat plain spanning over 2,000 square kilometres, occupying the area of the former pro-glacial Lake Humber

 - It straddles the borders of Yorkshire, Lincolnshire and Nottinghamshire where rivers draining one fifth of England meet the Humber Estuary

 - The area stretches north from Retford in North Nottinghamshire to beyond Selby in North Yorkshire, and from Doncaster in South Yorkshire, east to Scunthorpe in Lincolnshire.

 - The land here is mostly less than 10m above sea level, and in some areas lies below sea level, too